tepiddust/loko-cleaner/README.md

-# loko-planner
+# loko-cleaner
-A Loko-AI extension that can schedule flows execution
+A Loko-AI extension that can clean duplicates from json data and lists